huma-engineering/huma-docs/data-collection/builder/localize-your-app/index.md

 2. **Widget-specific texts**: You are responsible for translating the texts you configure in your widgets via the localization section in the settings.

-There are two ways to localize the widgets
+There are two ways to localize the widgets.

 #### 1. Through the Huma Panel